Prasannadpp/RAG-PDF-Question-Answering/README.md

 4. The system retrieves relevant content and generates answers
 5. Type exit to quit

-🧪 Example Queries
+🧪 Example Queries:\
 --> Summarize the PDF\
---> What are the key points of the document?\
+--> What are the key points of the document?
 >>If an answer is not found in the PDF, the system responds:
 Not found in the PDF.

-📦 Dependencies
+📦 Dependencies:

 langchain \
 langchain-community \